dtekcth/data101/src/beginner/cli/globbing.md

 cat h*s.txt
 ```

-_deletes all files in the `Downlaods` directory, ignoring any directories_
+_deletes all files in the `Downloads` directory, ignoring any directories_

 ```bash
 rm Downloads/*